 - Only loans up to the amount of the standard loan expectation and used for one’s Haverford education are eligible for coverage.
 Loans that a student may incur beyond the levels of the standard loan expectation are not covered by this program.

-- Students must apply to Haverford for student loan debt relief by August 31 of their graduation year and each subsequent year for up to a total of three years of student loan debt forgiveness.
+- Students may apply to Haverford for student loan debt relief by August 31 of their graduation year and each subsequent year for up to a total of three years of student loan debt relief.

 - The Haverford Student Loan Debt Relief program will provide debt relief up to the limit of the available annual income from the endowed fund established for this purpose.
 Priority will be given to recent graduates as they establish themselves in their chosen careers.

-For tax purposes, based on current assumptions, the IRS is likely to treat the debt relief payments as income to the recipient (i.e. student/graduate).
+- For tax purposes, based on current assumptions, the IRS may treat the debt relief payments as income to the recipient (i.e. graduate).
 Recipients are encouraged to discuss such with their tax advisor.
-The College will provide the student/graduate with the appropriate annual form for miscellaneous income for individual tax filing requirements.
+The College will provide the graduate with the appropriate annual form for miscellaneous income for individual tax filing requirements.